-Further, he co-discovered the new elements einsteinium and fermium in the fall out from nuclear weapons testing in 1952.
+He also co-discovered the new elements einsteinium and fermium in the fall out from nuclear weapons testing in 1952.

-Seaborg also worked in the research groups that independently discovered nobelium and seaborgium, although the International Union of Pure and Applied Chemistry credits scientists at the Joint Institute for Nuclear Research in Dubna, Russia with the first production of these elements.
+Seaborg worked in the research groups that independently discovered nobelium and seaborgium, although the International Union of Pure and Applied Chemistry credits scientists at the Joint Institute for Nuclear Research in Dubna, Russia with the first production of these elements.

 Except for the discovery of plutonium, Albert Ghiorso was one of Seaborg’s co-workers in all of his element discoveries.

 The Atom BombAs an expert in nuclear chemistry, during World War 2 it was inevitable that Seaborg would be asked to take part in the Manhattan Project to produce nuclear weapons.